makerdao/mips/MIP31/mip31.md

 Furthermore,
 we can add more reserve based on Dai.
 We can redirect small liquidation to it and decrease the dust.
 We can swap MKR to burn.
-We can add the swap to oassis. etc ...
+We can add the swap to Oasis. etc ...

 ## Specification